jhpyle/docassemble/_docs/config.md

 enable two-factor authentication on their accounts.
 The two-factor authentication system can use [Google Authenticator], [Authy], or another compatible app.
 Or, if you have set up a [`twilio`] configuration, the system can send a verification code to the user in an [SMS] message.

 To give your users the option of using two-factor authentication, set `two factor authentication` to `True`.
 Logged-in users will then see an option on their "Profile" page for configuring two-factor authentication.
 By default, only administrators and developers see an option on their user profile to configure second-factor authentication.
-To configure which roles have the option of using second factor authentication, set `two factor authentication roles` to the full list of roles you want to be able to use the feature.
+To configure which privileges have the option of using second factor authentication, set `two factor authentication privileges` to the full list of [privileges] you want to be able to use the feature.

 {% highlight yaml %}
-two factor authentication: True two factor authentication roles:
+two factor authentication: True two factor authentication privileges:
   - admin
   - developer
   - user